Environmentally-Friendly Practices at Marist College

 - It is Marist's general policy to buy Energy Star appliances for residential housing units.

-- Marist uses doubled-sided printers in campus computer labs and in the library.
+- Marist uses doubled-sided printers in computer labs, library and offices throughout campus.

 - When the College does construction demolitions, everything is recycled (concrete, bricks, etc.).